 Please see the Instructions for Printing page for information and instructions on how to submit your poster file to us electronically.Where else can I go to have my poster printed on campus?

-Posters are summaries, meant to encorage discussion.
+Posters are summaries, meant to encourage discussion.
 Consider using a handout if you have large amounts of text material.What's the story?

 Use visuals with supplementary text whenever possible to present your ideas.
 Here are some possible graphic ideas:

-Let color communicate meaning, and don't use disrupting backgrounds.
+Let color communicate meaning, and don't use disrupting or really dark backgrounds.

 Sarah Brower (Help Desk Coordinator)